KishimotoDi

 Nidanbu, performed by Noah Legel

-Tachimura no Passai – This is one of the two “advanced” koryu kata of KishimotoDi, which is not publicly shared.
+Tachimura no Passai – This is one of the two “advanced” koryu kata of KishimotoDi, which is not publicly shared in its correct form.

 Shukumine Bassai Dai, presented by Fujita Isamu, which is a Gensei-Ryu kata partially inspired by Tachimura no Passai

-Tachimura no Kusanku – This is the other of the two “advanced” koryu kata of KishimotoDi, which is not publicly shared
+Tachimura no Kusanku – This is the other of the two “advanced” koryu kata of KishimotoDi, which has only recently been allowed to be shared publicly in its correct form.

 The Gensei-Ryu version of Tachimura no Kusanku, performed by Tani Tetsutaro